kkadatoka/memory-mcp/README.md

 ISC

 ## Acknowledgements

-Thanks to the upstream project and contributors whose work inspired and enabled this repository.
-Special thanks to the maintainers of the original Memory MCP implementation and to anyone who contributed ideas, patches, or reviews.
-Your work makes projects like this possible.
+Thanks to the upstream project `JamesANZ/memory-mcp` and its contributors whose work inspired and enabled this repository.
+Special thanks to the maintainers of the original Memory MCP implementation and to everyone who contributed ideas, patches, or reviews.